etarakoem/resumeGen/README.md

             /_/   \___/____/\__,_/_/ /_/ /_/\___/\____/\___/_/ /_/

 Generate my own Resume and Cover Letter using Bash Scripting and Unix commands.
+For computer science related job posting only.

+More general job posting resume generating script in the future.

 ### Dependencies

 * macOS with bash and zsh
+* Google chrome installed

 ### Installing